When it comes to soy, there’s a lot of well meaning, but misleading misinformation out there. Let’s clear it up:

-Whole soy foods are a great source of calcium, protein and other nutrients.
+Whole foods comprised of soy are a great source of calcium, protein and other nutrients.
 They’re extremely versatile and can be prepared in many delicious ways.
 But they’re not magic.
-They won’t, in and of themselves, make you lose weight, or relieve every future hot flash, or result in other jazzy phenomena you may read about.Soy is nutritious, but it's not a miracle cure Click To Tweet
+They won’t directly cause weight loss, provide relief from hot flashes, and they aren’t a miracle nutrient deemed to prevent or cause disease.

-First, let’s talk about the breast cancer risk.
-While some early studies in rodents showed questionable effects of soy, we now understand that rats and humans metabolize estrogen very differently!
-Large studies in human females (rather than their furry little counterparts) show that whole soy foods such as miso, tofu and edamame do not increase risk of primary breast cancer or recurrence.
+The evidence is compelling, and the conclusions significant.
+Soy will very likely NOT cause breast cancer, and it is safe to consume, and is even a healthy option.
+While some early studies in rodents showed questionable effects of soy, we now understand that the phytoestrogen found in soy is NOT human estrogen prevalent in females!
+Large studies in human females show that whole soy foods such as miso, tofu and edamame do not increase risk of primary breast cancer or recurrence.

 If you have a personal history of breast cancer or are at high risk, go ahead and enjoy the soy, just keep the portions practical.
-Research suggests a limited dose-response benefit of soy foods with regard to breast cancer recurrence and total mortality: about 10 grams of soy per day (the amount in a cup of soy milk) seemed to offer the maximum benefit.
+About 10 grams per day may be best.
+Thats a Cup of Soy Milk!
+But don’t fret too much.
+It’s another good choice when you are looking for a vegetable protein to help round out the diet.